telerik/blazor-docs/troubleshooting/nuget-feed.md

 * If the error occurs for the [icon packages `Telerik.FontIcons` and `Telerik.SvgIcons`]({%slug general-information/font-icons%}), this means that the NuGet client is not using `nuget.org` as a NuGet source.
 The possible causes are:
    * The `nuget.org` source is disabled.
    * There is [`packageSourceMapping`](https://learn.microsoft.com/en-us/nuget/consume-packages/package-source-mapping), which forces the NuGet client to search for the icon packages in the `nuget.telerik.com` source.
 However, the icon packages are published on `nuget.org`.

+## Error 503 Service Unavailable

+If you get a message like `Unable to load the service index for source` and error `503 (Service unavailable`), then check the Telerik NuGet server health at the [Telerik live services status page](https://status.telerik.com/).

+In urgent cases, download the NuGet packages from your [Telerik Account Downloads page](https://www.telerik.com/account/downloads/) and then [setup a local NuGet feed](https://learn.microsoft.com/en-us/nuget/hosting-packages/local-feeds).

+## Package Version Not Found

+Consider the following message in the Package Manager Console:

+> `ProjectName` depends on Telerik.UI.for.Blazor (>= 3.6.1) but Telerik.UI.for.Blazor 3.6.1 was not found.
+An approximate best match of Telerik.UI.for.Blazor 3.7.0 was resolved.

+This means that version `3.6.1` is *outside* the subscription period(s) of your license(s).
+Use a different version, or ask the license holder at your company to assign you another license that includes the desired product version.

 ## See Also